UselessGuru/UG-Miner/README.md

    Pause mining

       Ability to pause miners while keeping other jobs running (pause button).
-This will stop mining activity Brains will still run in the background avoiding the learning phase on resume.
+This will stop mining activity.
+      Brains will still run in the background avoiding the learning phase on resume.
       BalancesTracker will still run in the background to keep the pool balances up to date.